dmbrownlee/demo-proxmox-terraform/proxmox-cloud-init-templates/README.md

 vim terraform.tfvars
 ```

+Since we would like to edit the above file once and forget it, and since you might want to change the cloud-init images for which you are creating VM templates more often, the VM template configs are in their own file, vm-template.auto.tfvars (again, remove the .example extension after editing to taste).

 Then, initialize Terraform.
 This will download the Terraform plugins the demo project will use to communicated with Proxmox and run Ansible.

 ```shell